emmanuelroecker/php-sync-sftp/README.md

 ## Running Tests

-Local ftp server must be installed
+Local ssh ftp server must be installed (On Windows, you can use cygwin openssh)

 Change ftp server config in file : phpunit.xml.dist